shannonsullivan/angular-todo-list/README.md

 # Todo List

-Angular todo list implementing components to scale using flexible architecture with practicing correct Angular patterns.
+Angular todo list implementing components to scale app using flexible architecture and practicing correct Angular patterns.

 Used RxJs as core component to simplify using data streams.